 A few weeks ago I promised on my Instagram stories that I will be sharing my photo editing tips and tricks.
-I know I went silent, but haven’t forgotten about it! 🙂
+I went silent since then, but I definitely haven’t forgotten about my promise! 🙂

 Let’s go straight into it:

 This is one of those “if I have a nickel everytime someone asks me…” question.
 I’ve gotten questions from many of you asking me what camera I use, and I think the answer surprised most people.
 I take my photos with the one device that’s always in my pocket (and probably yours as well): iPhone’s small, yet powerful camera.

 I had an SLR camera which I took with me on my travels many years ago.
 But since I got my first iPhone in 2010, I have slowly transitioned to using just the iPhone camera.
 I’m a no-fuss casual photographer and I want to edit my photos on the spot without having to deal with transferring files, so phone-editing is perfect.
 I also love how a small phone camera allows me to snap away inconspicuously and efficiently.
 Taking a photo for @GirlEatWorld is not exactly a glamorous activity so I prefer to blend in and take it as quickly as possible.

 - iPhone X 256GB -I have pretty much used all iPhone generation since iPhone 4.
 I’ve always opted for the biggest storage because I take a lot of photos and I don’t want to worry about running out of space.
 With the 256GB storage, I have not had to empty out my photos or delete apps in 3 years (!!).

 - Ring Grip Holder – It’s a ring-shaped plastic that can be attached to the back of your phone case.
 This grip might look weird, but it has been massively helpful in providing more grip and stability.
 Having the grip on the back of the phone allows me to easily take photos with one hand.